softlayer/softlayer-python/docs/dev/cli.rst

   : test2 : test2 :
   :.......:.......:

-  $ sl --format=raw table-example
+  $ slcli --format=raw table-example
    test   test
    test2  test2

 Formatting of the data represented in the table is actually controlled upstream from the CLIRunnable's making supporting more data formats in the future easier.